Depression After Bariatric Surgery

 depression after gastric bypass

-The surgery doesn't automatically make your relationship with food better, it doesn't automatically make you thinner and it doesn’t always make life easier.
+Surgery doesn't automatically make your relationship with food better, it doesn't automatically make you thinner and it doesn’t always make life easier.

-Yes, it is a great tool for improving obesity-related health conditions and quality of life.
+Yes, it is a great tool for tackling obesity-related health conditions and quality of life.
 It also can help the weight come off a bit quicker than it would have before surgery, but you still have to work at it.
-You will also go through a tough recovery period as your body heals in order to get used to the way your new stomach works.
+You will also go through a recovery period as your body heals in order to get used to the way your new stomach works.

 You Might Have to Miss out on Social Events